 Storyboarding, the process of producing a series of pictures that show the outline of the story, is an essential part of conceptualisation.
 For any scriptwriter, the ability to convey their creative vision to the team and translate it on-screen is just as important, if not more important, than the content that they write.

 Oftentimes, the storyboarding process can be both time-consuming and mentally exhausting, particularly when it’s unclear how a scene should be best conveyed.
-With AI video generators, imagined settings and characters can be generated smoothly in sequence, giving everyone a preliminary look of the envisioned story.
+With AI video generators or animated video makers imagined settings and characters can be generated smoothly in sequence, giving everyone a preliminary look of the envisioned story.